Introduction

 To promote languages, we organise several events throughout the year:

 EU Languages Day is celebrated on 26 September.
-In 2022 this was celebrated through whole school worship and a European flag competition.
+In 2022 this was celebrated through whole school worship and a European flag competition and a treasure information hunt for year 7 students.

 Students in year 8 have the opportunity to have a pen pal from “Le Cèdre collège” in Rouen.
 In previous years, the students from the French school have been and visited Churchmead for a day.